 Hi there!
-Welcome on my portfolio website!
-My name is Dennis Verschuur, I am a game developer with a passion for game design, ludology and game production.
-On this website I will show you some of my work.
+Welcome to my portfolio website!
+My name is Dennis Verschuur.
+I am a game designer, passionate about ludology, game production, and game development in general.
+On my website, I will show you some of my work.

-Games were always appealing to me, not just the entertaining side, but also the immersive and mechanical side.
-From an early age, I was already building levels with lego brick for friends to play with.
+Games have always appealed to me, not just on the entertaining side, but also on the immersive and collaborative side.
+From an early age, I was already building levels with Lego bricks for friends to play with.
 When I grew older, I started playing more games.
-After high school I decided to follow the study Game Artist at the GLU (Grafisch Lyceum Utrecht).
-When I graduated, I wanted to learn more, but a bit of different direction.
-I always enjoyed the indie scene and all the disciplines appealed to me.
-So I decided to follow the Indie Game Developer study at the former the NHTV (now BUAS).
-After the first year, the study got merged with the other game related studies at the NHTV and I started following the Game Design and Production study, which I am currently finishing.
+After high school, I decided to follow study Game Art/Design at the Grafisch Lyceum in Utrecht.
+When I graduated, I wanted to learn more about game development.
+All the different disciplines were appealing to me.
+So I decided to follow the Indie Game Developer study at NHTV (now BUas).
+After the first year, the study got merged with the other game-related studies at BUas, and I started following the Game Design and Production study, I graduated in the summer of 2020.